counternote/counternote/spec.md

         -       ə        'uh'
     ————————————————————————————————

-The schwa 'ə' is inserted between consonants in some instances, but there is no corresponding [glyph][glyph].
+The schwa [ə] is inserted between consonants in some instances, but there is no corresponding [glyph][glyph].

 Like with [starts][start], some [glyphs][glyph] can cluster: